OpenTreeOfLife/reference-taxonomy/doc/maintenance-manual.md

 shows that NCBI has the two names as separate species; so that is the source of the error.

-Many possible fixes.
-The easiest - requiring the least amount of thinking - is to do an absorb in `patch_ott` (amendments.py):
+There are many possible fixes.
+The easiest - requiring the least amount of thinking - is to do an `absorb` in `patch_ott` (amendments.py):

     ott.taxon('Emberiza calandra').absorb(ott.taxon('Miliaria calandra'))

-(To find out which one is 'best' I checked worldbirdnames.org and wikipedia.)
+(To find out which of the two is 'best' I checked worldbirdnames.org and wikipedia.)

-But I would probably put the directive in `patch_ncbi` in adjustments.py.
-This requires some knowledge of the order.
+But personally I would prefer to put the directive in `patch_ncbi` in adjustments.py, to prevent the creation of incorrect structure in OTT in the first place.
+This requires some knowledge of the merge order, so is less robust to future taxonomy changes than the `amendments.py` method.

     ncbi.taxon('Emberiza calandra').absorb(ncbi.taxon('Miliaria calandra'))